 The CVSA's Brake Safety Week is proceeding as planned on August 22-28 this year.
 In this post, we'll explain why brake safety is so important not only this week, but year-round for any vehicle in your fleet.

 See why thousands are making the switch from paper inspections to Whip Around

 CVSA Brake Safety Week, sponsored by the CVSA, is a week-long event that focuses on the importance of brake safety.
 It is part of the Operation Airbrake Program and is sponsored by the Canadian Council of Motor Transport Administrators and the U.S. Department of Transportation’s Federal Motor Carrier Safety Administration.

-If you are a commercial driver, you can expect to find enforcement officials on the road until August 28.
-They are conducting inspections, primarily focusing on the braking systems of all commercial vehicles.
-However, they are inspecting the whole vehicle as well.
-If your vehicle is in violation of any safety codes, you will be prohibited from driving it until it is fixed.
+For anyone with commercial motor vehicles, you can expect to find enforcement officials on the road until August 28.
+They will be conducting inspections, primarily focusing on the braking systems of all commercial vehicles, but also inspecting the whole vehicle as well.
+If vehicles are found to be in violation of any safety codes, they will be taken out of service until they issue is fixed.